A characterization of Kazhdan-Lusztig right cells containing smooth elements: Young tableaux with two columns

 \section{Young tableaux with two columns}

-The Young tableaux with only two columns always appear in representation theory of Lie algebras and Lie groups, see for example \cite{BX}.
+The Young tableaux with only two columns {frequently arise in} representation theory of Lie algebras and Lie groups, see for example \cite{BX,BXX}.
 Now we pay attention on KL right cells corresponding to these special tableaux.
 Let the Young tableau $P$ be as follows:

-We can easily find that the permutation $(a,\dots,1,c,\dots,b)$ is the column word corresponding to $P(w)$.
+We can easily find that the permutation $\pi_P=(a,\dots,1,c,\dots,b)$ is the column word corresponding to $P$.
 Now we have the following proposition.

-\begin{prop} Let $P$ be a Young tableau with two columns. $P(w)$ is like the tableau above.
-If $P(w)$ satisfies one of the following conditions: \begin{enumerate} \item The numbers below $b$ are all larger than $a$. \item There exist numbers below $b$ smaller than $a$.
+\begin{prop} Let $P$ be a Young tableau with $\pi_P=(a,\dots,1,c,\dots,b)$ as above.
+If $P$ satisfies one of the following conditions: \begin{enumerate} \item The numbers below $b$ are all larger than $a$. \item There exist numbers below $b$ smaller than $a$.
 Let $d$ be the largest one and the elements of the first column which are smaller than $d$ are also smaller than $b$.

-\end{enumerate} then the KL right cell will have at least one smooth element.
+\end{enumerate} then the KL right cell will have at least one smooth element. {More precisely, the column word $(a, \dots, 1, c, \dots, b)$ is smooth if and only if (1) or (2) hold.}

 \end{prop}